QuentinRoy/LightMill/readme.md

 # LightMill

-*LightMill* is a user experiment server used to manage and log experiment runs.
+*LightMill* is a user experiment web server used to manage and log experiments running in browsers.
 It uses [TouchStone](https://www.lri.fr/~appert/website/touchstone/touchstone.html)'s design files and provides a web interface to monitor an ongoing experiment.
 The touchstone design platform can be downloaded from [here](https://github.com/jdfekete/touchstone-platforms/tree/master/design-platform).